The fundamental plane of black hole activity for low-luminosity radio active galactic nuclei across 1 < z < 4: Discussion

-For the first time, we studied the galaxy-star-formation-property (SFGs and QGs) dependence for the fundamental plane whose best-fit parameters and source numbers are summarized in Table \ref{tab:BHFPparameter}.
+For the first time, we studied the galaxy star formation property (SFGs and QGs) dependence of the fundamental plane whose best-fit parameters and source numbers are summarized in Table \ref{tab:BHFPparameter}.
 We adopted the UVJ selection criteria in \cite{Schreiber2015} to decide galaxy types (SFG or QG).
-Here the UVJ magnitudes of our sample were derived from literature works (GOODS-N: \citealt{Barro2019}; GOODS-S: \citealt{Straatman2016}; COSMOS: \citealt{Weaver2022}).
-Radio AGNs hosted by SFGs and QGs have different cosmic evolutions for AGN incident rate \citep[e.g.,][Paper I]{Janssen2012,Kondapally2022} and radio luminosity functions \citep[][Paper I]{Kondapally2022}.
+Here, the UVJ magnitudes of our sample were derived from literature works (GOODS-N: \citealt{Barro2019}; GOODS-S: \citealt{Straatman2016}; COSMOS: \citealt{Weaver2022}).
+We know that radio AGNs hosted by SFGs and QGs have different cosmic evolutions for the AGN incident rate \citep[e.g.,][Paper I]{Janssen2012,Kondapally2022} and radio luminosity functions \citep[][Paper I]{Kondapally2022}.
 In addition, SFGs and QGs have different gas contents that may perform different fueling mechanisms toward central SMBHs \citep[e.g.,][]{Kauffmann2009,Kondapally2022,Ni2023}.
-However, as Panel (C) of Fig. \ref{fig:RXRMCCproperties} shows, neither the radio-loud AGNs nor the radio-quiet AGNs show a significant dependence on the galaxy star-formation properties, which indicates that galaxy star-formation properties may not a major factor to affect the fundamental plane and the disc-jet connection may not depend on the fueling mechanisms of host galaxies.
+Therefore, we want to know whether the galaxy star formation properties affect the fundamental plane.
+For our radio-quiet AGN sample, the scatter, $\sigma_{\rm R}$, of the QG-hosting subset is significantly lower than that of the entire radio-quiet AGN sample and the SFG-hosting subset (see Table \ref{tab:BHFPparameter}), and the $f$-test comparing the $\chi^2$ and $dof$ of the entire radio-quiet AGN sample and the QG-hosting subset gives a $p$ value much lower than 0.05.
+We performed the same statistical tests comparing the entire radio-quiet AGNs and the SFG-hosting subset, but the statistical tests do not show significant difference between their fundamental planes.
+This result can be expected due to the fact that the entire radio-quiet AGN sample is dominated by the SFG-hosting populations (see Table \ref{tab:BHFPparameter}).
+In conclusion, the fundamental plane of the radio-quiet AGNs shows a dependence on the galaxy star formation properties, which means that the disc-jet connection of the radio-quiet AGNs may be related to the fueling mechanisms of their host galaxies.
+However, for the radio-loud AGN sample, we do not find a statistically significant dependence of the fundamental plane on the galaxy star formation properties: 1) the scatter, $\sigma_{\rm R}$, is not improved after splitting the radio-loud AGN sample into the SFG- and QG-hosting subsets (see Table \ref{tab:BHFPparameter}); and 2) the $f$-test $p$ value is higher than 0.05.
+Therefore, the disc-jet connection of the radio-loud AGNs may not be affected by the fueling mechanisms of their host galaxies.
+In the future, larger samples are required to make more detailed analysis and draw a solid conclusion.
 In addition, nearly 82\% of radio-quiet AGNs are hosted by SFGs and 18\% of the radio-quiet AGNs are hosted by QGs (see Table \ref{tab:BHFPparameter} and Panel B of Fig. \ref{fig:LRLXdis}), while the fraction of the radio-loud AGNs hosted by SFGs and QGs are both around 50\% (see Table \ref{tab:BHFPparameter} and Panel C of Fig. \ref{fig:LRLXdis}).